fugazi/douglasfugazi-wtf/src/pages/index.md

       He has worked on several testing projects as QA Automation Engineer in finance, retail, insurance, media OTT, e-commerce, telecommunications, and banking companies, with knowledge of testing techniques/methodologies and how to apply them, as well as taking the project from the planning, design, development, administration, and execution, achieving the goals and objectives that are expected by the business in the implementation of IT solutions.
 Moreover, he is passionate about Software Testing Technologies.

-      He loves to ride his road bike, to watch professional cycling, spend time with his family, and listen to electronic music.
+      He loves to ride his road bike, watch professional cycling, spend time with his family, and listen to electronic music.

       He is running an electronic music side-project with some friends, take a listen to: [www.monofonicos.net](http://monofonicos.net)